 IT 251 - Advanced Operating Systems II.

 3 Credits.
-Provides the knowledge and skills necessary to install configure and customize necessary to install, configure and customize Linux computers in a complex-networking environment.
+Provides the knowledge and skills necessary to install, configure and customize Linux computers in a complex-networking environment.
 Maps to the Linux+ certification.

 IT 252 - Advanced Web Publishing.

 3 Credits.
 Spring only.
 This course will provide students with the knowledge and skills for advanced publishing on the Internet.
 Students will learn how to sue the latest technologies such as HTML5 elements and attributes to structure web content.
 They will learn how to create semantically meaningful page structures and use CSS to control design and layout properties.
 (PR/CO: IT 212)